oracle-livelabs/oci/oci-tutorials/oci-tutorial-deploying-reference-arch/introduction/introduction.md

 In this workshop, you will learn how to:
 * Explain what a 3-Tier architecture is and the 3 layers it consists of
-* Demonstrate how Oracle Cloud Infrastructure helps with 3-Tier architecture and the different required components
+* Demonstrate how Oracle Cloud Infrastructure helps with 3-Tier architectures and the different required components
 * Discuss best practices, pros and cons, and key takeaways of using a 3-Tier architecture

 ### **Assets**

 Powerpoint:

-Demo Recording:

-Video Recording
 *

 ## Learn More